ONSdigital/ssdc-rm-ddl/README.md

 ## Common Entity Models

-This project houses a sub repo, (ssdc-rm-common-entity-models)[./ssdc-rm-common-entity-models].
+This project houses a sub repo, [ssdc-rm-common-entity-models](ssdc-rm-common-entity-model).
 This contains the Java Hibernate ORM models of our database entities, shared by our Java services.
 This sub repo is built into a JAR artifact which is imported by our services.